-17-year-old passenger was fatally shot in a possible road rage incident after a Houston Astros game
+Fatal shooting of 17-year-old passenger after Astros game was road rage incident, Houston police say

 Castro said they were stopped in traffic after the game, about two blocks from the stadium.
 He let three cars from lanes alongside him pass before he tried to move up, and that's when he encountered the suspect, he said.
 The suspect's vehicle was in a lane that was merging into Castro's and there was a police officer overseeing traffic.

-"I look in the rearview mirror on my right and I see [the suspect's] car.
+"I look in the rearview mirror on my right and I see (the suspect's) car.
 I had let three cars go, I start moving and he starts moving into my lane.
 I don't let up and he is getting closer, he pulls up to the cones, opens his car door and starts yelling at me," Castro said.
 "He's yelling at me and he's pointing at me.
 All I did was, I motion and I say 'I've already let three cars go.'
 The cop tells me to stop, so I stop, he goes, so he won.
 He took the lane."

 But the incident did not end there.
 Castro says he and his sons were nervous about the encounter so they went a different direction and the suspect pursued them for approximately 3 miles, flashing his high beams before getting so close Castro couldn't see his car lights.